Polyurethane vs Tung Oil: Which is Better?

 When to Use Tung Oil

-Tung oil is best for furniture, particularly high-end furniture and antiques.
+Tung oil is best for furniture, particularly high-end furniture and antiques where you want the best appearance possible.

 It creates a sleek finish and accentuates wood’s color and grain, and unlike polyurethane you can count on tung oil to provide a crystal clear top layer.